-Digital Footprint: What It Is and How You Can Manage Your Online Presence
+Digital Footprint: What It Is and How to Manage Your Online Presence

 It’s the footprint you leave without taking a single step.
 It’s called the digital footprint, and every time you like or share a post via social media, click on a website or make a purchase online, you are leaving a trail of information about you.